-- Acknowledgement and logging complaints will be acknowledged and logged when received. - Confirmation of the complaint Co-op Homes will confirm in writing to the complainant what the complainant is complaining about.
+- Log and acknowledgement- complaints will be logged on receipt and acknowledges within 5 working days of receipt. - Defining the complaint When a complaint is logged (or escalated at stage 2) Co-op Homes will confirm in writing to the complainant Co-op Homes' understanding of the complaint and the outcome the complainant is seeking.
+We will refer to this as 'the complaint definition'.
 Co-op Homes will encourage complainants to be specific about what they are complaining about and what outcomes they are seeking from CHS.
-Co-op Homes will then pass on the complaint to the Complaints Officer.

-- Stage 1 Investigation Complaints Officers independent to the complaint will investigate the complaint giving the complainant and any other parties to the complaint the opportunity to state their views on the subject matter of the complaint.
+If any aspect of the complaint is unclear Co-op Homes will ask the complainant for clarification.
+When a complaint is acknowledged at either stage Co-op Homes will be clear which aspects of the complaint Co-op Homes are, and are not, responsible for and clarify any areas where this is not clear.
+Co-op Homes will then pass on the complaint to the Complaints Officer. - Stage 1 Investigation Complaints Officers independent to the complaint will investigate the complaint giving the complainant and any other parties to the complaint the opportunity to state their views on the subject matter of the complaint.
 Matters that are easily resolvable in the complaint will be addressed as soon as possible.
 Conflict of interest can arise either from the complainants or any other member asked to investigate this case.
 Conflict should be made known to Co-op Homes before the investigation has begun to avoid any undue influence. - Decision-making Complaints Officers will decide their approach to resolution of the complaint.
-Once the report is finalised and agreed, the Complaints Officer will communicate this to the complainant. - Stage 2 Review if the complainant is unhappy with the outcome of the investigation, they can request a review within 20 days of us issuing a stage 1 reply, This will be heard by someone independent of the complaint so far offering the complainant and other parties to the complaint the opportunity to put forward their views.
-The Managing Director of CHS will review the complaint.
-Following the review, a draft summary report will be created to capture the conclusion.
-Once the report is finalised and agreed, the Managing Director will communicate this to the complainant.
-This concludes CHS's complaints procedure.
+Once the response is finalised and agreed, the Complaints Officer will communicate this to the complainant. - Stage 2 Review if the complainant is unhappy with the outcome of the investigation, they can request a review within 20 days of us issuing a stage 1 reply.
+The Managing Director (MD) will review the complaint, provided they are independent of the complaint so far.
+The MD will offer the complainant and other parties to the complaint the opportunity to put forward their views.
+The Managing Director will finalise the response and The MD will finalise the response and communicate this to the complainant.
+This concludes CHS's internal complaints procedure. - Housing Ombudsman Co-op Homes is a member of the Housing Ombudsman's Scheme and customers have the right to access the Ombudsman's service throughout the process.